XRapidTrading/coredeversg/NETLIFY_DEPLOY.md

 ## Option 2: GitHub/Git (Recommended)

-1. Push your code to GitHub
+1. Push your code to GitHub (make sure to include all files)

 2. Go to [Netlify](https://app.netlify.com)